top of page

 Finally, we will install the ceiling and the lighting that will go in the ceiling.
 Plumbing fixtures are installed in the bathrooms and all cabinetry is installed.
 Any other fixed specialty items are installed such as wall sconces.

 And finally, the A/C units are installed.
 Once everything is done, the building is painted.
-Then, the final Certificate of Occupancy is obtained.
+Then, the final Certificate of Occupancy (CO) is obtained.

 Throughout the entire process, the building department must inspect.
 If not, the CO will not be obtained at the end.